apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This advisory setting informs a peer of the maximum size of header list that the sender is prepared to accept blocks.
-The default value, which is the unsigned int maximum value in Traffic Server, implies unlimited size.
+The default value, which is the unsigned int maximum value in |TS|, implies unlimited size.

 .. ts:cv:: CONFIG proxy.config.http2.stream_priority_enabled INT 0
    :reloadable: